IlyaTarasov/nlp/README.md

 Here you can find our corpus of fan fiction stories about Star Wars franchise.
 It is titled as project.ipynb.
-We gathered more than 150 short stories, implemented functioning search function, which allows searching word forms, lemmas and POS tags of interest for the user.
+We gathered more than 150 short stories, implemented search function, which allows searching word forms, lemmas and POS tags of interest for the user.